Activate, suspend, or revoke a card

 1{2"_links": {3"self": {4"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491"5},6"activate": {7"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491/activate"8},9"revoke": {10"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491/revoke"11}12}13}

-At this point, you can either reactivate the suspended card, or permanently revoke it.
+You can now either reactivate the suspended card, or permanently revoke it.

-If your cardholder reports their card as lost or stolen, or if there's confirmed fraudulent activity, you can revoke a card to permanently freeze it and automatically decline any new transactions.
+If your cardholder reports their card as lost or stolen, or if there's confirmed fraudulent activity, you can revoke the card to permanently freeze it and automatically decline any new transactions.

-You do not need to suspend a card before revoking it.
+You do not need to suspend an active card before revoking it.

 Note